andyarensman/prepacker-app/README.md

 ## Using the Web Scraper to Add New Gear

 Here is an example of the scraper in use.
 Any data found at the REI web address provided will be added to the fields.
-If data is not found for a specific field, it will be left blank:
+If data is not found for a specific field, it will be left blank.
+I may allow the user to upload data from other websites in the future:

 ![Example Scraping](https://i.imgur.com/4s4mVma.gif)

 ## Saved Lists

 A condensed version of each list is shown on the saved lists page.
-The user can view all their saved lists, edit the lists, delete, and save as to create a copy of a list.
+The user can view all their saved lists, edit the lists, delete, and 'save as' to create a copy of a list.

 ![Example of Saved List](https://i.imgur.com/zm38F5x.gif)